antomuli/AKAN-Naming-System/README.md

 ##### Live Link to AKAN-Naming System.
 The following is the live link to the project "AKAN-Naming System":
-This site was built using [Github pages] (https://antomuli.github.io/AKAN-Naming-System/)
+This site was built using https://antomuli.github.io/AKAN-Naming-System/

 **The following include the list of technologies used:
 1.html.5